magento/architecture/design-documents/service-isolation/invoker.md

 Responsible for contacting remote services
 #### API
 ##### Remote call response
-Result of executing the call
+Result of executing the call.
+Can be used by 3rd party devs to add data to remote calls results or read it when they choose to modify remote calling mechanism.
 ```php
 interface InvokeResponseInterface {
     /**